Restoring Your Tooth’s Health

 - The open space is filled with a sealant called gutta-percha.

-- A temporary crown is placed to protect the tooth.
+- We’ll place a temporary crown to protect the tooth.

-- Your permanent restoration will be placed and your oral health restored.
+- Your permanent restoration will be placed, and your oral health will be restored.

 Root canal therapy typically takes one to two appointments, each lasting around 45 minutes.
 The total time it takes will depend on the extent of your infection and individual needs.